PhoenixTales/wiki.gothicarchive.org/characters/old-camp/ore-barons.md

 - one of two closest confidants and bodyguards of the _Big Boss_ (design doc `NPCs per Guild`)
 - probably later replaced by _Ore Baron_ _Bartholo_

+## The Orc Hunter
+- former _Orc Hunter_ and _Ore Baron_
+- codename `ZombieTheKeeper`
+- likely when hunting the orcs, he acquired a powerful _Orcish talisman_, that he then used to protect himself against the fireballs of angry _Orc Shamans_
+  - `I'm looking for an Orcish talisman (...) its former owner used it to defend himself against angry Orcs.`
+- turned into a particularly powerful _Zombie_ by a curse guarding the _Focus Stone_ under the _Stone Circle Of The Damned_ on the _orc territorry_
+  - now he is `the GUARDIAN under the ring of stone`
+  - `He seems to be extremely resistant against the effects of normal weapons.`
+  - he's 13% more resistant against blades than normal zombies, but completely immune to fire
+  - can be defeated using `a spell scroll with a very powerful spell` that `will destroy all the undead who fall under it`
+  - other grave robbers (either his companions, or ones who went there later) were also turned into undead (_Skeletons_) (after getting killed by him?), who are much easier to kill than him

 ## Raven
 - in alpha, a _Shadow of the Old Camp_ with ID `STT_300_RAVEN`
 - later changed into an _Ore Baron_ `EBR_105_Raven`